codeeu/codeeu.github.io/README.md

 # Europe Code Week website

 The website was created with [jekyll](http://jekyllrb.com/).
+It's a Ruby gem (library).
+To contribute:

+1. Make sure you have Ruby and [Bundler](http://bundler.io/) installed.
-To contribute, Fork the repository on GitHub by clicking the "Fork" button.
+2. Fork the repository on GitHub by clicking the "Fork" button.

-Once you have a copy of the repository under your account, clone it to your computer, then install jekyll (see website for help).

-To run jekyll and generate new pages, use
+3. Clone the repository to your computer.
+4. In the repository folder on your machine, run `bundle install` to have the project's dependencies installed.

+After that, you can run the following command to preview locally the changes you make on the website:

-	jekyll serve
+	jekyll serve --watch

+Then open http://localhost:4000/ and you should be able to see the site.

-Test the changes locally, then push to your GitHub repo and send a Pull Request for review.
+Test your changes locally, then push to your GitHub repo and send a Pull Request for review.

+Thank you for contributing.